Skip to main content

 FATAL could not connect to execution client {"error": "failed to connect to execution client: dial tcp 5.104.175.133:8541: i/o timeout"}

-Finally, make sure that your ETH1 endpoint is running using Websocket.
-This is required in order to stream events from the network contracts.
+Also make sure your ETH1 endpoint uses WebSocket.
+SSV Node requires this to stream events from the network contracts.

 FATAL could not setup operator private key {"error": "Operator private key is not matching the one encrypted the storage", "errorVerbose": ...{